TPLxxA/project/README.md

 http://trainertower.com/usage-stats/ This is the closest visualisation subject-wise, but all data is in table form, which is not what I am aiming for.
 Besides, I limit my data to one pokemon.

+https://3ds.pokemon-gl.com/battle/usum/ Has recent data.
+Most importantly pie charts for move and item usage.
+Pie charts can easily become a mess with annotations, and they solved it by putting a list of all the listed moves/items below the pie chart, which is a great idea I'll most likely use.

 The planned visualisations are pretty basic (less is more), so other examples of similar visualisations about different subjects can be found anywhere.

 ## Hardest parts